ooni/probe-cli/docs/design/dd-003-step-by-step.md

-I am satisfied with the above PoC because it shows how writing an experiment could be done in netxlite primitives and how saving observations just requires patching the already-written experiment to *inject a trace* into the equation.
+I am satisfied with the above PoC because it shows how writing an experiment could be done in netxlite primitives and how saving observations requires patching the already-written experiment to *inject a trace* into the equation.
 Another aspect worth mentioning in the PoC is that *traces are numbered*.
-This is not what happens currently in OONI Probe, but is *extremely helpful*.
-By numbering traces, we can quite easily tell which existing event belongs to which specific sub measurement.
+This is not what happens currently in OONI Probe, but it is *beneficial*.
+By numbering traces, we can quite easily tell which existing event belongs to which specific submeasurement.
 (If there's no need to number traces, we can just set a zero index to all the traces we collect, *e passa la paura*.)

 One minor aspect to keep in mind in this design is that we need to communicate to developers that the *trace* will cause the body snapshot to be read as part of the round trip.
-This fact occurs because OONI's definition of a request-response transaction includes the response body (or a snapshot of it) while Go does not include a body in http.Response but allows for streaming the body on demand.
-Because reading all the body with netxlite.ReadAllContext without any limit bound is unsafe (as it could consume lots of RAM and we're not always running on systems with lots of RAM), the example was already limiting the maximum response body before we introduced data collection.Yet, with the introduction of data collection, the explicit netxlite.ReadAllContext is now reading from memory rather than from the network because the body snapshot has already been read.
-So, we need to ensure that developers know that the explicit netxlite.ReadAllContext cannot be used to measure/estimate the download speed.
-(In such a case, one would need to either user a different transport or to not collect any body snapshot and then actually read the whole body directly from the network--so perhaps we need more than a single transport.)
+This fact occurs because OONI's definition of a request-response transaction includes the response body (or a snapshot) while Go does not include a body in http.Response but allows for streaming the body on demand.
+Because reading all the body with netxlite.ReadAllContext without any limit bound is unsafe (as it could consume lots of RAM, and we're not always running on systems with lots of RAM), the example was already limiting the response body length before we introduced data collection.
+Yet, with the introduction of data collection, the explicit netxlite.ReadAllContext is now reading from memory rather than from the network because the body snapshot has already been read.
+So, we need to ensure that developers know that netxlite.ReadAllContext cannot be used to measure/estimate the download speed.
+(In such a case, one would need to either use a different transport or not collect any snapshot and then read the whole body directly from the network--so perhaps we need more than a single transport.)

-The second insight, which is already exemplified in the above code snippet, is that step-by-step *could be just a style of writing experiments* and we can use tracing as the underlying mechanism.
-That is, instead of collecting a single trace using the available mechanism, step-by-step calls for performing smaller operations and collecting subtraces.
+The second insight, already exemplified in the above code snippet, is that step-by-step *could be just a style of writing experiments* and we can use tracing as the underlying mechanism.
+Instead of collecting a single trace using the available mechanism, step-by-step calls for performing smaller operations and collecting subtraces.
 In the above snippet, for example, we collect a single trace for measuring accessing a single endpoint (which is what we also do with measurex).
-This insight is very useful: it means that we only need to implement *a single library* for collecting observations.
+This insight is handy: we only need to implement *a single library* for collecting observations.

-The experiments that need to compute results (e.g., telegram) would likely need to be rewritten in a pure step-by-step style, while experiments that just collect data could use tracing.
+The experiments that need to compute results (e.g., telegram) would likely need to be rewritten in a pure step-by-step style while experiments that just collect data could use tracing.
 I suppose there will always be some form of *limited* step-by-step, where we will always split DNS lookup and endpoint measurements as we already do in